bixycler/UniinfoNotes/pages/Brainstorm.md

 				- For quick notes, i just use the hyphen-minus `-` or item bullet point to switch person, double hyphen `--` for interruption, and triple hyphen `---` for source attribution.
 				- For notes to be published, i use quotation dash `―` to switch person, en-dash `–` for interruption, and em-dash `—` for source attribution – all are space-separated from the text.
 				-
-		- English (American) style
+		- American style for quotation
-			- Quotation
 			- [Which punctunation marks](https://www.thepunctuationguide.com/quotation-marks.html) to be placed right before the closing quotation mark is complicated.
 				- Commas `,` and periods `.` are always before the closing quote, “like this.”
+					- This exceptional and illogical rule for commas `,` and periods `.` has been adopted in America only a few ... recently, and not in Britain.
 				- Other marks follow the rule ((67189182-7268-4579-9ef2-b16bf1f06c86))
-					- This exceptional and illogical rule for commas `,` and periods `.` are